-(INSERT NAME, ACN/ABN and ARBN if APPLICABLE) (Tenderer)
+(INSERT NAME, ACN/ABN and ARBN if APPLICABLE) (‘Tenderer’)

 DECLARATIONS (CORE)

 This deed poll is for the benefit of the Commonwealth of Australia as represented by the Department of Defence ABN 68 706 814 312 (Commonwealth).

 This deed poll is provided in connection with the Request for Tender [INSERT RFT NUMBER] (RFT) issued by the Commonwealth and the tender submitted by the Tenderer in response to the RFT (Tender).
 Terms defined in the RFT will have the same meaning when used in this deed poll.